AntCPLab/OpenCoral/README.md

-We use the "generate random triple optimistically/sacrifice/Beaver" methodology described by [Lindell and Nof](https://eprint.iacr.org/2017/816) to achieve malicious security with plain replicated secret sharing, except for the "PS" (post-sacrifice) protocols where the actual multiplication is executed optimistically and checked later as also described by Lindell and Nof.
+We use the "generate random triple optimistically/sacrifice/Beaver" methodology described by [Lindell and Nof](https://eprint.iacr.org/2017/816) to achieve malicious security with plain arithmetic replicated secret sharing, except for the "PS" (post-sacrifice) protocols where the actual multiplication is executed optimistically and checked later as also described by Lindell and Nof.